ttiimmothy/dns-server-go/README.md

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `go (1.19)` installed locally
-1. Run `./your_server.sh` to run your program, which is implemented in `app/main.go`.
+2. Run `./your_server.sh` to run your program, which is implemented in `app/main.go`.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
+3. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+## License

+DNS Server Go is licensed under [GNU General Public License v3.0](LICENSE).